VelinSE/Django-Blog/README.md

     * Last name

 * ###### Export content to PDF
+    A recipe can be printed by a visitor of our website.
+Printed recipe is a simple html file, that can be downloaded.
+    Included data:
+    *  Recipe name
+    *  Cooking time
+    *  Servings
+    *  Ingredients
+    *  Instructions(content)

 * ###### API Users
+    API supports full CRUD operations for users.
+Currently, it's available only to administrators
 * ###### API Content
+    API supports full CRUD operations for users.
+Available to all users, however, reasonably only authors can edit their recipes

 * ###### 3rd party package usage
     * PIL -> Image manupulation